ostreedev/ostree/docs/manual/atomic-upgrades.md

 Given a commit to deploy, OSTree first allocates a directory for it.
-This is of the form `/boot/loader/entries/ostree-$osname-$checksum.$serial.conf`. he $serial is normally 0, but if a given commit is deployed more than once, it will be incremented. his is supported because the previous deployment may have configuration in `/etc` hat we do not want to use or overwrite.
+This is of the form `/boot/loader/entries/ostree-$osname-$checksum.$serial.conf`.
+The `$serial` is normally 0, but if a given commit is deployed more than once, it will be incremented. his is supported because the previous deployment may have configuration in `/etc` that we do not want to use or overwrite.

 Now that we have a deployment directory, a 3-way merge is performed between the (by default) currently booted deployment's